Tabitha Damron, Executive Director

-Tabitha Damron, a native of Blount County, has a Bachelor of Arts in Psychology from Maryville College and a Master of Science in Social Work from the University of Tennessee.
+Tabitha, a native of Blount County, has a Bachelor of Arts in Psychology from Maryville College, a Master of Science in Social Work from the University of Tennessee, and has received a certificate of completion from the Consortium for Social Enterprise Effectiveness Certification program through the Haslam College of Business..
 As the Executive Director of New Hope, she oversees operations and programs implemented at New Hope and works to ensure quality services and access for children in the community.

 Tabitha has been with New Hope for over a decade.
 She began as Clinical Director, working with sexually abused children and has received extensive training in the area of sexual abuse and trauma.
 Tabitha has provided individual counseling and has worked with parents on how to understand and cope with their child’s behaviors.

 Tabitha is a member of the Child Protective Investigative Team and provides consultation on cases reviewed by the team and also coordinates the Child Protective Investigative Management Team, working in collaboration with leaders from other Child Protective Agencies.
 She also represents New Hope on the Sexual Assault Review Team and Child Fatality Review.

 Contact Tabitha at firstname.lastname@example.org